 Who should not use nasal sprays?

 Some people would be well advised to avoid using some nasal sprays to remedy a cold.
 This includes people who have hypertension ( high blood pressure) or other cardiovascular conditions, diabetes mellitus, thyroid problems, or urinary problems from benign prostatic hypertrophy, also known as an enlarged prostate.
 Decongestant products, including nasal sprays, can raise blood pressure and pulse rate.
 They can also cause tiredness or dizziness.
 In addition, some decongestants might interfere with other medications.
 Check with your GP before using these products.
 Saline solutions, however, may be used safely by anyone.

 Can nasal sprays worsen cold symptoms?

 A condition known as rhinitis medicamentosa is caused by overusing some types of sprays.
 Overuse of nasal sprays causes the medication to become less effective and nasal congestion symptoms to reappear.
 This is also known as the "rebound effect".
-As a result, a patient who overuses nasal sprays becomes congested more frequently, and the nasal spray is effective for a shorter time period each time the patient uses it.
+As a result, a person who overuses nasal sprays becomes congested more frequently, and the nasal spray is effective for a shorter time period each time the person uses it.